tranvansang/express-transformer/README.md

 # Usage

-The library exports following methods and objects
+The library exports the following methods and objects
 - `transformer` (also exported as `default`)
 - `addTransformerPlugin`

 Typically, you only need to use the `transformer()` method in most of the cases.
-This method returns a transformation chain which is used to validate/transform input data.
+This method returns a transformation chain that is used to validate/transform input data.
 The transformation chain is also a connect-like middleware, and can be placed in the handler parameter in express (e.g. `app.use(chain)``).

 A transformation/validation can be appended to a transformation chain by calling `chain.<method>`.